antevis/CarND-Project4-Advanced_Lane_Finding/writeup.md

 ![alt text][image11]

-Obviously this would allow to detect right line much higher precision.
+Obviously this would allow to detect right line with much higher precision.
 However, there may be situations when even such margin augmentation would not be sufficient to fully accommodate the line, meaning that it would still intersect y axis beyond the visible width of the image: